Johnny-Freedom/WindowsCompatDB/README.md

-# ExtendWin
+# Windows Compatabity Database
-Wrappers, Extensions, and Modifications for Windows
+Wrappers, Extensions, and Modifications for Windows and Programs

 .